stgran66/stgran66/README.md

 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/f7omQNmgiyjj5sffvZ/giphy.gif" width="30">  from Poland.
-- :telescope: I’m starting my path as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I continue my path as a Software Engineer and contribute to frontend and backend for building web applications.

 - :zap: In my free time, I solve problems on Codewars and read tech articles.